Updated: Sep 11

 Having a flexible body is vital to our health and well-being.
 Good flexibility can improve athletic performance, support your ability to perform a variety of physical activities, and reduce risk of injuries.

-And flexibility isn't just important for athletes, it also helps you prevent injuries from everyday activities, such as muscle strains that might occur when getting out of bed, lifting or carrying something, bending down to pick up a child or even walking up and down the stairs.
+And flexibility isn't just important for athletes.
+It helps prevent injuries from everyday activities, such as muscle strains that might occur when getting out of bed, lifting or carrying something, bending down to pick up a child or even walking up and down the stairs.

 Stretching should always be incorporated into a workout routine, but including it in your daily routine is just as important.
 A few minutes spent stretching before you move into a busy day filled with responsibilities will help you focus and increase blood flow to your muscles, getting you ready for action!